 1. Help out if needed.
 Before getting off the boat, ask the crew if you can do anything before taking off.
 Make sure you take your trash with you and take a last look around for any items of gear or clothing you may have overlooked when packing up.

 2. Don't forget to tip the crew.
 If they have done a good job, 10 percent of the cost of the trip is customary.
 If they did a great job, make it 15 percent.
 Keep in mind that tipping the crew is not recommended everywhere (for business or cultural reasons).
 Ask ahead as to what the operator's policy is regarding tipping.
-Sometimes, you'll tip the boat crew directly, but often, tipping is done in the dive resort or dive shop office (or at the end of a trip on a live-aboard, when you're settling your final bill) — and then all members in a team share the tip.
+Sometimes, you'll tip the boat crew directly, but often, tipping is done in the dive resort or dive shop office (or at the end of a trip on a live-aboard, when you're settling your final bill) — and then all members of the team share the tip.

 Follow just these few tips and you'll discover what we have — a day on the water on a boat is better than any day on land.